uxsolutions/bootstrap-datepicker/README.md

 Returns: A new date object whose year is `vector` years ahead of the original `date`'s year.
 Must support negative `vector`s.

+## Optional functions

+These are mostly localization functions.
+If omitted, defaults will be provided that plug into bootstrap-datepicker's own i18n infrastructure.
+Backends can access these fill-ins as if they were local methods, ie `this.getWeekStart()`.

+### getWeekStart(language)

+Arguments:
+ * language (String)

+Returns: A Number, 0-6 representing the first day of the week.